szpajder/dumpvdl2/README.md

 ## Enriching messages with aircraft data

-If compiled with SQLite3 support, dumpvdl2 can read aircraft data from SQLite3 database in a well-known Basestation format used in various plane tracking applications.
+If compiled with SQLite3 support, dumpvdl2 can read aircraft data from SQLite3 database in a well-known BaseStation format used in various plane tracking applications.
 Such data can be printed along the header of each message.

+You can generate this database by running 'makebsdb.sh' script included in 'extras' directory.
+Details in extras/README.md.
+Usage `--bs-db /path/to/BaseStation.sqb` option to enable the feature.
-Use `--bs-db /path/to/basestation.sqb` option to enable the feature. `--addrinfo` controls aircraft data verbosity in the same way as for ground stations (see above).
+`--addrinfo` controls aircraft data verbosity in the same way as for ground stations (see above).
 Example with `--addrinfo` set to `normal`:

 ```
 [2020-01-10 00:02:40 CET] [136.775] [-31.8/-51.6 dBFS] [19.8 dB] [-1.2 ppm]